TannerByrd/TannerByrdGitHubNotes/Lab7/readme.md

 inheritance: a specific type of shark - These are matched because a specific classes are made using existing ones such as shark.

 # Conclusion
+Programming and coding can include many difficult things but in the end it's all worth learning because the more you know the more creative you can be with your coding. knowledge is power when it comes to coding and knowing different aspects of information technology like how to zip or unzip a file is just as important.
+Thanks to tools like UML the future in programming is strong and always getting stronger.